Congressional District Conventions

 A Congressional District is an area established by law for the election of representatives to the U.S. Congress and is the third level of the DFL Party structure.

-The boundaries of Congressional Districts are determined by the State legislature and are dependent on the population of the state as well as the number of U.S. representative seats given to Minnesota.
+The boundaries of Congressional Districts are determined every ten years after completion of the U.S. Census, during a process known as “redistricting,” and are dependent on the population of the state as well as the number of U.S. representative seats given to Minnesota.
 In general, each Congressional District is to be as equal as possible in population to all other Congressional Districts of the State.
-To participate as a delegate in the Congressional District Convention, you will need to be selected by your Organizing Unit.
-Between conventions, the Congressional District’s Central and Executive Committees are the governing bodies of a Congressional District Party Unit.
-On even-numbered years, Congressional District Conventions are held with delegates who have been elected at the DFL’s Organizing Unit Conventions.
+Minnesota has eight Congressional Districts.
+In even-numbered years, each Congressional District holds a convention with delegates who are residents of that Congressional District, elected at their DFL Organizing Unit convention.
+Between conventions, a Congressional District’s Central and Executive Committees are the governing bodies of a Congressional District Party Unit.
 You can learn more about your Congressional District’s organizing efforts here.

 Participating in your Congressional District Convention

-If you were elected as a delegate or an alternate at your Local Unit Convention, you have the opportunity to participate in your Congressional District Convention.
-You congressional district convention will run in a similar way to your Organizing Unit Convention but will deal with slightly different business.
-All conventions follow the DFL Constitution and Official Call in how they are to be run.
-We use Robert’s Rules of Order to help our meetings run smoothly.
+If you were elected as a delegate or an alternate at your Organizing Unit convention, you can participate in your Congressional District convention and that year’s DFL State Convention.
+Your Congressional District convention is conducted in a similar way to your Organizing Unit convention but deals with slightly different business.
+All conventions are run according to the DFL Constitution and Official Call.
+The DFL also utilizes Robert’s Rules of Order to help meetings run smoothly.
 Here is a primer to help you fully engage during the convention.

 Congressional District Convention Tasks:

-- Elect members to State Commissions and Committees for the State Convention
+- Elect members to serve on State Standing Committees and State Convention Committees